jonghyun629/Flutter-Study/README.md

-This page is for studying flutter by my own.
+This page is for studying flutter by my own by using Chat GPT as my coding teacher.